 Where did you get the idea for this event?

 In 2006 we borrowed it from some people in New York who had been doing it since 2003.
 They stole it from a group of people in San Francisco who have been doing it since 1994.
-Some call us the Chicago Idiotarod, or the Chicago Urban Iditarod.
+Some call us the CHIditarod, or Chicago’s Urban Shopping Cart Race.

 Why are you doing this?

 We’re probably the world’s largest mobile food drive.
 Helping others and building community is sexy.
 And it’s important to fight cold and kill boredom.
 After all, it’s March in Chicago.
 Plus it will be absurdly fun.
 Seriously, we do this for charity.
-See our food and fundraising impact since our inception in 2006.
+See our food and fundraising impact since our inception.

 How long is the race?

-Somewhere between 4 and 5 miles total, with the average leg between checkpoints being around 0.7 miles.
-You get 25 minutes to rest at each checkpoint – depending on what you find at each checkpoint, that is.
+About 5 miles in total, with the average leg between checkpoints being around 1 miles.
+You get 25 minutes to rest at each checkpoint, enjoy the games at each checkpoint.

 Where can I get more information?

-Where can I learn more about the real Iditarod?
+Where can I learn more about the Iditarod®?

 I just want to watch.
 Can I do that?